 In addition, simulation studies [3-4] have shown that incorporating both transmission and detection of IEEE 802.11 PHY preamble in LAA LBT is not only the best way to ensure fair coexistence with IEEE 802.11, but also achieves the best coexistence performance for both technologies.

-Unfair coexistence with IEEE 802.11 is particularly acute in scenarios where the full coverage of each IEEE 802.11 AP is utilized (which are under-represented in 3GPP studies), since devices with weaker link strengths are especially sensitive to interference..
+Unfair coexistence with IEEE 802.11 is particularly acute in scenarios where the full coverage of each IEEE 802.11 AP is utilized (which are under-represented in 3GPP studies), since devices with weaker link strengths are especially sensitive to interference.

+When coexistence is based on detection of other devices through energy detection, it is imperative that the threshold for such detection is sufficiently low to minimize the density of hidden nodes, as theoretical analysis, simulation results, and many years of experience in varying deployments have demonstrated that high rates of hidden nodes cause significant degradation in the most commonly used distributed medium access mechanisms.
+Defensive mechanisms such as RTS-CTS are not as well suited to solving this problem as is often expected because of the lack of an increase in the slot time when hidden nodes are present and RTS-CTS is employed.
+A simpler approach is to recognize that devices transmitting at higher power levels have a greater range and that greater range increases the density of hidden nodes and as such, there should be a coupling between the transmit power of a device and its energy detection threshold.
+Higher power devices should employ lower energy detection thresholds because they have a greater impact on distributed medium sharing mechanisms.

 Solution: Improve detection sensitivity of neighboring networks